weakmemory/weakestmoToImm/README.md

-This repository contains Coq code supplementing the paper *Reconciling Event Structures with Modern Multiprocessors* by Evgenii Moiseenko, Anton Podkopaev, Ori Lahav, Orestis Melkonian and Viktor Vafeiadis.
+This repository contains Coq code supplementing the paper *Reconciling Event Structures with Modern Multiprocessors* by Evgenii Moiseenko, Anton Podkopaev, Ori Lahav, Orestis Melkonian, and Viktor Vafeiadis.

 ## Building the Project